 If you did not enroll for your payment plan online at CityPay, please review these instructions for making your payments.

 The Department of Finance offers a moderate-income payment plan for motorists with adjusted gross income below $86,400.
 A moderate-income payment plan requires a minimum down payment of 15% of the judgment debt amount owed.
 The plan may last as long as 36 months.
 It requires a motorist to submit an application and supporting documentation that must be reviewed and approved by DOF’s Collections Division.
 For more information, please contact the Collections Division at (212) 440-5300 or via our Customer Service Portal.
+(Please note that you cannot apply for this payment plan at our business centers.)

 A hardship payment plan is available to individuals who are unemployed, have suffered the loss of an income-earning family member, or have lost their home due to a natural disaster.
 Hardship plans also are available to small businesses that have suffered economic losses and not-for profit organizations that have a 501(c)(3) designation from the Internal Revenue Service.
 A hardship payment plan requires a minimum down payment of 5% of the judgment amount debt owed.
 The plan may last as long as 48 months.
 It requires a motorist to submit an application and supporting documentation that must be reviewed and approved by DOFs Collections Division.
 For more information, please contact the Collections Division at (212) 440-5300 or via our Customer Service Portal.
+(Please note that you cannot apply for this payment plan at our business centers.)

 Registration clearances will be transmitted to the Department of Motor Vehicles when your judgments have been paid in full or you have enrolled in a payment plan.
 Please allow up to 72 hours for your clearance to be processed.